+As suggested above, a patent application directed to a method of conducting business activity is certain to trigger an expanded inquiry.
 The Court of Appeals for the Federal Circuit (last stop before the Supreme Court) ruled that a process, i.e., method of performing a function, could be patentable if the process included use of a machine or there was a resulting transformation of a particular article into a different state or thing.
 Keep in mind this standard pertains to whether a new process is patentable subject matter (statutory subject matter under 35 U.S.C.
 Section 101).
 Note also that the use of the machine or transformation of the state or thing can not be merely an “add-on” to an otherwise ineligible claim.

 There are also the separate tests of whether the development is novel or whether the development would be obvious to a person skilled in the art.
 These tests pertain to sections 102 and 103 mentioned above.

 Section 101 states all things invented by man are patentable subject matter.
 However, the courts have determined that laws of nature, natural phenomena, abstract ideas, unapplied mathematical algorithms and products of nature can not be patented.